SSWConsulting/SSW.Rules.Content/rules/catering-to-audience/rule.md

 * UX - You aren't sure about where to put the field on the page
 * Technical - There is a problem because the CustomerId is being stored in the projects table without any relationship to the Customers table
-* Business Impact - The PBI effort is 4, you've already almost used up your time but you think it will take a few more hours.
+* Business Impact - The PBI effort is 4; you've already almost used up your time but you think it will take a few more hours

-First let's see what a bad example of explaining this PBI looks like:
+First, let's see what a bad example of explaining this PBI looks like:

 ::: greybox
 Hey,

-I’m almost done with this PBI but I'm having trouble adding the "Customer Name" field to the Projects page because their is no relationship set up in the database.
+I’m almost done with this PBI but I'm having trouble adding the "Customer Name" field to the Projects page because there is no relationship set up in the database.

-I'm also not sure about where to put the new field on the projects page, I'm thinking of putting it in the top left but am open to opinions.
+I'm also not sure about where to put the new field on the Projects page: I'm thinking of putting it in the top left, but am open to opinions.

 Overall, I think the PBI is going to take a few more hours than we thought due to these roadblocks.
 :::